Moving to Helsinki, Finland

 When we asked people what advice they would give someone preparing to move to Helsinki, they said:

 "Before moving to Helsinki, it is important to research the cost of living, demographics, employment opportunities and job market, housing, cost of health care and educational options.
 It is also useful to research the culture and language, transportation options, weather and climate, nearby attractions, and the overall atmosphere of the city.
-Additionally, it is recommended to familiarise yourself with Finnish culture (especially the sauna), traditions and customs, as well as look into visa requirements and costs of living if you plan to stay long-term," said one expat in Helsinki.
+Additionally, it is recommended to familiarise yourself with Finnish culture (especially the sauna), traditions and customs, as well as look into visa requirements and costs of living if you plan to stay long-term," replied a member in Helsinki.

 How do I find a place to live in Helsinki?